VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Elizabeth, Colorado

-I don't know much about Steve's super Newtonian but he installed a Sidewinder optical manifold a while back (above left), and recently completed the installation of a new VSI CYCLOID Crayford Disk Rotator (above right).
+I don't know much about Steve's super Newtonian but he installed a 3" Sidewinder optical manifold a while back (above left), and recently completed the installation of a VSI CYCLOID Crayford Disk Rotator (above right).
 In the near future, he's going to install a VSI MacroGlide OMEGA 3" focuser to replace his existing AstroPhysics rack & pinion focuser.
 He said that the current AP R&P focuser shifts his image around the chip a bit when focusing, but tolerable for now.
 The only sure way to achieve zero flexure is to install a robust Crayford focuser, like VSI line of super focusers.
 He still hasn't sent me a story about his scope, but he is installing a new primary mirror, so after that, I suspect a story will be coming.
 Although the above left picture shows a Robo-Focus stepper motor installed to drive the rotator, that's been replaced with a DC servo motor because the stepper motor did not rotate the disk fast enough - patience is a virtue!
 Now he can easily switch between stepper and DC servo motor.
 He uses it exclusively to remote rotate his entire imaging train in the Z-axis to find adequate guide stars.
 If you're an astroimager, you know how difficult it can be to locate a useable guide star.
-Steve is very impressed with the rock-solid, zero-flexure operation of his new VSI CYCLOID rotator.
+Steve is very impressed with the rock-solid, zero-flexure operation of his [now discontinued] VSI CYCLOID rotator, too.
+BTW, I do have one, and only one, CYCLOID rotator available, if anyone is interested?
+Call me!

 VSI's Sidewinder optical manifold can install on any scope, even Newts, as you can see.
 You can create some amazing configurations using its myriad of different output ports, and it even has a special pick-off mirror port with dual-axis mirror control (see ROTATORS, MACROGLIDE FOCUSERS and SIDEWINDER links for details).